Metaform/edc-protocols/specifications/catalog/catalog.protocol.md

 #### 3.1.1 odrl:hasPolicy

-An asset entry Dataset may have 1..N `hasPolicy` attributes that contain an ODRL `Offer` defining the usage control policy associated with the asset.
+An asset entry Dataset must have 1..N `hasPolicy` attributes that contain an ODRL `Offer` defining the usage control policy associated with the asset.
 Offers must NOT contain any target attributes.
 The target of an offer is the asset associated with the containing asset entry.

 > Note: As `odrl:hasPolicy rdfs:domain odrl:Asset` and `AssetEntry isA dcat:Dataset`